-However, as explained above in Appendix 1, Section "I.0 Grouping of substances and readacross approach" of this decision, your adaptation of the information requirement according to Annex XI, Section 1.5. is rejected.
+First, as explained above in Appendix 1, Section "I.O Grouping of substances and readacross approach" of this decision, your adaptation of the information requirement according to Annex XI, Section 1.5. is rejected.

-ECHA observes that information provided in the registration dossier for the studies does not provide evidence that the test item was maintained in the test solution during the testing/exposure period: for the study with substance [9] it is noted in the registration dossier that 'the measured C16-18 alcohol concentrations (GC-MS) were below the LOQ at test start and at test termination', i.e. it appears that the test item was not maintained in the test solutions; for the study with substance [30] no information on the details of the analytical monitoring of exposure concentrations is provided in the registration dossier.
-Therefore for the reasons explained above in Section "I.O Grouping of substances and read-across approach", section 0.3.5.1, ECHA considers that these studies are not reliable.
+Second, ECHA observes that information provided in the registration dossier for the reported studies does not provide evidence that the test item was maintained in the test solution during the testing/exposure duration: in the reported study with the registered substance analytical verification of the test item during the study period was not performed; for the studies performed with analogue substance [2] information provided in the registration dossier indicates that exposure concentrations of the test item only at the beginning of exposure periods were verified.
+Therefore for the reasons explained above in Section "0.
+Grouping of substances and read-across approach", section 0.3.5.1, ECHA considers that these studies are not reliable.

 Furthermore, ECHA observes that in the registration dossier for this endpoint you have also reported toxicity effect concentration estimated by the QSAR - "Alcohol ethoxylte specific QSAR, with the log Kow as the predictor variable".
 ECHA notes that there is no adequate and reliable documentation of the applied method provided in the registration dossier.
-As noted above in Section "0.
-Grouping of substances and read-across approach", section 0.3.5.1, when such documentation is not provided in the registration dossier, ECHA cannot assess that for the used model scientific validity has been established, that the substance falls within the applicability domain of the used model and whether results are adequate for the purpose of classification and labelling, and risk assessment.
+As noted above in Section "O. Grouping of substances and read-across approach", section 0.3.5.1, when such documentation is not provided in the registration dossier, ECHA cannot assess that for the used model scientific validity has been established, that the substance falls within the applicability domain of the used model and whether results are adequate for the purpose of classification and labelling, and risk assessment.

-Moreover, following the Guidance on information requirements and chemical safety assessment, Chapter R.7c (version 3.0, June 2017), ECHA considers that, without specific and adequate justification, for the surface active agents (ECHA observes that in the read-across justification document you have stated that "Alkyl ethoxylates are surface active") the Kow is not the suitable parameter to predict bioaccumulation and toxicity potential of these substances.
+Moreover, ECHA notes that based on the information provided in the registration dossier registered substance is surface active.
+Following the Guidance on information requirements and chemical safety assessment, Chapter R.7c (version 3.0, June 2017), ECHA considers that, without specific and adequate justification, for the surface active agents the Kow is not the suitable parameter to predict bioaccumulation and toxicity potential of these substances.
 Therefore, ECHA considers that QSAR estimated aquatic toxicity effect concentrations do not comply with the rules set forth under Annex XI, section 1.3 of REACH and are not reliable.